 - We're told we all need to be leaders, but that would be really ineffective.

 - The best way to make a movement, if you really care, is to courageously follow and show others how to follow.

-- When you find a lone nut doing something great, have the guts to be the first person to stand up and join in.
+- When you find a lone nut doing something great, have the guts to be the first person to stand up and

 "Every creative journey begins with a problem.
 It starts with a feeling of frustration, the dull ache of not being able to find the answer.
 We have worked hard, but we've hit the wall.
 We have no idea what to do next."